Key Takeaway

 The "Thin-Fat" Phenotype

-Researchers describe a "thin-fat" phenotype in South Asians: relatively low BMI combined with high body fat percentage and elevated visceral fat.
+Researchers describe a "thin-fat" phenotype in South Asians: relatively low BMI combined with high body fat percentage and improved visceral fat.
 This pattern means that BMI is an especially poor screening tool for metabolic risk in this group.
 Waist circumference, waist-to-hip ratio, and metabolic blood markers are more reliable indicators.

 Cardiovascular Risk